danieltjw/aifutures/README.md

 We might be able to keep human-like AI under human control for a time, but it is unlikely we will be able to contain it perfectly over long periods of time.

+AIs surpasses humans in information processing:
+- Speed
+    - electronic : brain neurones
+- Communication
+    - electronic : words, speech
+- Bandwidth
+    - wider : narrower attention

-We will initially try to align AI to our values, but it may also be prudent to anticipate what its values might be and try to accommodate them.
+We will initially try to align AIs to our values, but it may also be prudent to anticipate what an Artificial Super Intelligence values might be and try to accommodate them.

 ---